ronpicard/f16-tinkering-with-jsbsim/README.md

 ## About

-Fly a an F16 with JSBSim and view the flight in Tacview.
+Fly an F16 with JSBSim and view the flight in Tacview.
 Planning to explore some controls and autonomous behaviors using the sim engine.

 ## Getting Start